JuliaAttic/CUDNN.jl/README.md

 where size(src) is (1,1,C,N), giving unnormalized probabilities for N instances and C classes both modes would compute the same answer.

-`cudnnSoftmaxBackward(src::CudaArray, srcDiff::CudaArray,
+`cudnnSoftmaxBackward(src::AbstractCudaArray, srcDiff::AbstractCudaArray,
-[destDiff::CudaArray])` Let us assume x was the input (unnormalized log probabilities) to SoftmaxForward and y was the output (normalized log probabilities).
+[destDiff::AbstractCudaArray])` Let us assume x was the input (unnormalized log probabilities) to SoftmaxForward and y was the output (normalized log probabilities).
 SoftmaxBackward takes src=y, srcDiff=dJ/dy, and computes destDiff=dJ/dx.
 The softmax loss function is J=-log(y1)